Exploring Aluminium Alloys: Density and Applications

 - Lightweight: No aluminium alloy exceeds a 3 g/cm³ density, making them ideal for applications requiring high strength-to-weight ratios.

-- Selection: Aluminium alloys are favoured for structural frames, fluid dynamics, and packaging due to their lightweight nature.
+- Selection: Due to their lightweight nature, aluminium alloys are favoured for structural frames, fluid dynamics, and packaging.

 - Resistance: The oxide layer on aluminium alloys minimises exterior damage and corrosion.